mirisuzanne/miriamsuzanne/content/2017/07/11/misgender.rst

 and I need a way out.

 When we misgender people,
-it's easy to focus on the shame of our own mistake – how bad we feel for causing pain, or how hard it can be to correct our gendered instincts.
+we tend to focus on the shame of our mistake, and how bad we feel for causing pain – or how hard it is to change our gendered instincts.
-We jump to long-winded apologies and explanations, that only serve to take focus away from the simple opportunity we have to help.
+We jump to long-winded apologies and explanations that only take us away from the opportunity to make things better…

 ------